Key Features:

 Complementary Fragmentation

-Utilization of Spectrum-Pairs: de novo sequencing using spectrum-pairs that are generated in different fragmentation modes (eg. ETD/HCD).
-Confident de novo sequence tags from each complementary spectrum are used to reconstruct a peptide sequence, which is optimized to both spectra.
+Utilisation of Spectrum-Pairs: de novo sequencing using spectrum-pairs that are generated in different fragmentation modes (eg. ETD/HCD).
+Confident de novo sequence tags from each complementary spectrum are used to reconstruct a peptide sequence, which is optimised to both spectra.

 Individual Spectrum Sequencing (before)